 Brain Injury Waiver (BI)

-A waiver is an extra set of Medicaid benefits that you could qualify for in certain cases.
+A waiver is an extra set of Health First Colorado (Colorado's Medicaid Program) benefits that you could qualify for in certain cases.
 These benefits can help you remain in your home and community.
 Waivers have extra program rules and some programs may have waitlists.

-You must meet financial and program requirements to get HCBS-BI waiver services.
+You must meet financial and program requirements to get Home and Community Based Services Brain Injury (HCBS-BI) waiver services.
 You must also be willing to get services in your home or community.

 Level of Care Requirement